A Beginner’s Guide to Planning and Preparing for Natural and Manmade Disaster.

 Welcome to Urban Survival Site!
-We’ve designed this opening page as a navigation tool to allow you to quickly scan and access more than 700 of our original articles covering all aspects of preparedness.
+We’ve designed this opening page as a navigation tool to allow you to quickly scan and access nearly 200 of our best articles covering all aspects of preparedness.

-The information is bundled by subject and our websites have expanded resources on all subjects related to preparedness.
+The information below is bundled by topic, and we have articles are pretty much every topic related to preparedness.
 Here’s a quick overview of the primary categories.

 If you are new to prepping, you should take some time to research and think about how to approach the topic of preparedness.
 It’s an emotional subject, but emotional decisions often miss the mark or lead us to overreact.
 It’s easy to spend too much on the wrong things without taking some time to ponder, plan, and prepare.

 We’ve assembled an outstanding team of experts on the subject of emergency preparedness, and their experiences and insights are captured here across a range of subjects.
 Each section invites you to read more with direct links to articles, videos, and lists put together by these accomplished preppers.

 It’s easy to grab a list of all of the things you should acquire.
 In fact, it’s too easy.
 Lists can become a blur and we may find we’ve spent money on things we don’t need, or live in an area where items are unnecessary because hurricanes don’t happen in the Rocky Mountains and blizzards don’t happen in the desert.

 The Fog of Prepping